megpatakota/customer_data_analysis/PRESENTATION_SLIDES.md

 **Visual:** Scenario 1 Visual 1 - The Billing Dispute (Executive Summary)

 **Initial Observation:**
-- Customer expects: 883 samples (blood + saliva only)
+- Customer expects: 882 samples (blood + saliva only, latest month)
-- We invoiced: 1,019 samples
+- We invoiced: 1,018 samples (including other types)
-- **Difference: 15.4%** - Need to investigate patterns
+- **Difference: 15.4%** - Non-blood/saliva samples explain almost all of this gap

 ---